ChryssaNab/Handwriting-Recognition/Character_Recognition/README.md

-# Character Segmentation and Recognition for Dead Sea Scrolls Database
+# Character Segmentation and Recognition for the <br > Dead Sea Scrolls Database

 ### [**Contents**](#)
 1. [Project Description](#descr)